-CHILD ADOPTION: These guidelines explain how to adopt a child in the United Kingdom.
+The guidelines explain the rules of adoption in the United Kingdom.
 Find out who can adopt children and how the legal process works for fostering and surrogacy.

-CHILDCARE AFTER PARENTS SEPARATE: What happens about childcare when parents get divorced or separate?
-How do the legal issues of separation affect child maintenance and child custody?
-This section covers the common disagreements and disputes about parentage during divorce or separation.
+What happens about childcare when parents get divorced or separate?
+Check out how the legal issues of separation affect child maintenance and child custody.

-NURSERY SCHOOL PLACE: If you have children under 5 years old and live in England or Wales you can apply for a place in a nursery school organised through your local council.
+Do you have children under 5 years old and live in England or Wales?
+If so, you can apply for a place in a nursery school organised through your local council.

-SURE START CHILDREN'S CENTRE: You can contact your local council or use the online Family Information Directory (FID) to find a Sure Start Children's Centre near to your home and compare the services they offer.
+You can contact the council or use the FID to find a Sure Start Children's Centre near to your home and compare the services they offer.
 The free service is open to all parents, carers and children.

-Law on Leaving a Child Alone - Even though UK law does not clearly state at what age it becomes legal to leave a child on their own, it becomes an offence if you leave a child alone where it places them at risk of harm.
-Therefore, even though it is often a tricky decision to make, parents and childminders should use good judgement on the maturity level of all children before leaving them without parental supervision - such as in a car or at home.
+UK law does not 'clearly' state at what age it becomes legal to leave a child on their own.
+It becomes an offence if you leave a child alone where it places them at risk of harm.
+It is often a tricky decision to make.